What causes cellulite?

 Which takes us to next subject, the contraceptive pill.

-Cellulite cause #2: The contraceptive pill
+Cellulite cause #2: The contraceptive pill (birth control)

 Despite it falling under the ‘excess estrogen’ umbrella, hormonal contraception merits being referred to individually, as it is the cause of cellulite in so many women.

-In fact, the contraceptive pill is a major cause of advanced cellulite, especially in young, slim and/or fit women, who otherwise should not have a shred of cellulite.
+In fact, the contraceptive pill is a major cause of advanced cellulite, especially in young, slim and/or fit women, who should otherwise have not a shred of cellulite.

 I have seen countless of otherwise perfectly slim and fit young women with advanced cellulite - just because of “the pill”.
 And of course, I have seen quite a few older/curvier women with severe cellulite due to decades of the pill.